 This one is the enhanced version of the vintage LP variant with some of its excellent upgraded features.
 The LP users with just a glance at this variant would find it quite a familiar product.
 But, trust us that it has got a lot more to offer as compared with the vintage model.

 The name of the Eastman SB59 is inspired by the 59s LP model and this remake comes with a vintage finish of Nitrocellulose type.
-You will find all the information regarding its design, construction, sound, and performance of this beast of a guitar in this review.
+You will find all the information regarding the design, construction, sound, and performance of this beast of a guitar in this review.
+Also, check out the best acoustic-electric guitar under $300 amazon.

 The Eastman SB59 Electric Guitar impresses one and all with its high-end features that carry the best from the legacy variants.
 What defines this guitar and how it is so special can be found through the description of its features below: